 Measures to ensure safety of the child, including reporting to an appropriate agency and sometimes removal from the home

 All physical injuries and disorders are treated.
-Some children are hospitalized for treatment of injuries, severe undernutrition, or other disorders.
+Some children are hospitalized for treatment of injuries, severe undernutrition Undernutrition Undernutrition is a deficiency of calories or of one or more essential nutrients.
+Undernutrition may develop because people cannot obtain or prepare food, have a disorder that makes eating or... read more , or other disorders.
 Some severe injuries require surgery.
 Infants who may have abusive head trauma are usually admitted to the hospital.
 Sometimes healthy children are hospitalized to protect them from further abuse until a safe place can be ensured.
 Physical abuse, particularly head trauma, can have long-lasting effects on development.
 All children with head trauma should be evaluated because they may need early intervention services, such as speech and language therapy and occupational therapy.

-Some children who have been sexually abused are given drugs to prevent sexually transmitted diseases, sometimes including HIV infection.
+Some children who have been sexually abused are given medications to prevent sexually transmitted infections, sometimes including HIV infection Human Immunodeficiency Virus (HIV) Infection in Children Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and causes acquired immunodeficiency syndrome (AIDS).
+Human immunodeficiency... read more .
 Children who are suspected of being abused need immediate support.
 Sexually abused children, even those who appear unaffected initially, are referred to a mental health care practitioner because long-lasting problems are common.
 Long-term psychologic counseling is often needed.
 Doctors refer children with other types of abuse for counseling if behavioral or emotional problems develop.